ZilverBlade/Shard3D_Engine/README.md

 # Shard3D

-Shard3D Engine, a revolutionary engine running on Vulkan 1.3
+Shard3D Engine, a 2000s styled engine running on Vulkan 1.3 The goal is to get an partial editor based engine with 2000s styled graphics with modern technology, with tons of customisation.

 ### Requirements